sandstormports/gitlabhq/doc/ci/examples/php.md

 ## Test PHP projects using the Shell executor

-The shell executor runs your builds in a terminal session on your server.
+The shell executor runs your job in a terminal session on your server.
 Thus, in order to test your projects you first need to make sure that all dependencies are installed.